mrcavalcanti/mosaicoo/docs/sources/administration/manage-users-and-permissions/manage-server-users/_index.md

 A _user_ is defined as any individual who can log in to Grafana.
 Each user is associated with a _role_ that includes _permissions_.
 Permissions determine the tasks a user can perform in the system.

-If you have [server administrator]({{< relref "../about-users-and-permissions.md#grafana-server-administrators" >}}) permissions in Grafana, you can manage all users for a Grafana instance in the Server Admin section:
+If you have [server administrator]({{< relref "../about-users-and-permissions.md#grafana-server-administrators" >}}) permissions in Grafana, you can manage all users for a Mosaicoo instance in the Server Admin section:

 {{< section >}}